 As much as librarians are knowledgeable and helpful, the days of asking where resources are and digging through countless books are gone.
 But their role is still essential for children.
 Library science has already evolved into the digital space, and children need help navigating and searching for online resources as it can be overwhelming.

 Regardless, schools are steadily reducing the number of librarian positions across the United States.

 Bank Tellers and Branch Representatives

 The number of bank tellers available at bank branches is already much lower than a few decades ago.
 Moreover, with telephone, online banking, and ATMs, there isn't a terrible need to have tellers and other representatives physically present in banks.

 Many predict that bank branches will continue to close.
-The bank teller position will eventually be a job of the past as technology begins to take over opening accounts and processing loans.
+The bank teller position will eventually be a job of the past as technology begins to take over opening bank accounts and processing loans.

 Servers and fast food employee jobs will soon be on the chopping block.
 Many restaurants already employing electronic menus and ordering systems no longer require so many servers to walk around taking orders.

 Burger-flipping robots are already on the horizon and in test mode.
 Labor shortages, low pay, and the pressure for fast service are forcing fast-food companies to look for other options.
 As fast food is simple and repetitive work, making burgers and frying french fries can easily be tasked to machines that can do the job in half the time.